widdowquinn/pyani/CONTRIBUTING.md

 git clone https://github.com/widdowquinn/pyani.git
 ```

-, then inside the new `pyani` directory run:
+then inside the new `pyani` directory run:

 ```bash
 pip install -e .
 ```

-This will add `pyani` to your path, and allow you to test changes as you make them.
+This is the [`pip install --editable`](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable) command, which links the installed package to the specified location (here `.`, i.e. the current directory) rather than the usual package location (`site-packages`).
+When using this option, edits to the source code are immediately available in the installed package.
+This allows you to test changes to the source code as you make them, without the need for an additional uninstall/install step.

 #### Cleaning up development environment